irfanjat/irfanjat/readme.md

 <br/><br/>

-> *"Automate the boring stuff, architect the future."*
+> *"Automate the boring stuff, architect the future. "*

 </div>